-If you are new here, I’ve been writing a series about Optimizing Focus.
+If you are new here, I’ve written a series about Optimizing Focus.
 The general principles are outlined in Optimizing Focus: 3 elements to consider.
-Links to other posts in the series are at the bottom of that one.
-One of the elements that effects your focus is the context in which you are writing […]Read More »
+Links to other posts in the series are at the bottom of each.
+One of the elements that effects your focus is the context in which you are writing today.
+When […]Read More »

 This post is part of a series on Optimizing Focus.
 The core post in the series is available here: Optimizing Focus: 3 elements to consider.
 Focus is crucial to your writing practice, and indeed to keeping your plans on track.
 Everyone struggles with focus at least some of the time.
 There is nothing wrong with you.
 You […]Read More »